patverga/impostor-authorship-clustering/README.md

 ImpSimCluster
 =============

 Authorship clustering using impostor similarity.
+This code can be used for both Authorship Verification (given two documents decide whether they are written by the same author or not) as well as Authorship Clustering (given a large set of documents by an unknown number of authors, cluster the documents into author clusters).

-This is the code from the paper Efficient Authorship Clustering Using Impostor Similarity by Patrick Verga, James Allan, Brian Levine, and Marc Liberatore at UMass Amherst
+This is the code from the paper
+Efficient Authorship Clustering Using Impostor Similarity by Patrick Verga, James Allan, Brian Levine, and Marc Liberatore at UMass Amherst

+Our method uses Locality Sensitive Hashing to more efficiently perform agglomerative clustering using Impostor Similarity

+You can adapt the code under the 'experiments' package to fit your needs.
+The BlogExperiment class can be used with data at http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm into a dir called './data/blog'

+For questions you can email me at pat@cs.umass.edu